vilemduha/blendercam/documentation/Opencamlib Installation.md

 ## Installing OpenCamLib in Blender

-now we need to link some files to the blender python3.7 interpreter
+Now we need to link some files to the blender python3.7 interpreter

 Depending on your base system python files may be in other place